Members: Dean's Advisory Council

 Tyree is currently Chair of the Tyree Foundation, Chair of the UNSW Engineering Faculty Advisory Council and is also on the Advisory Board of the Australian Energy Research Institute based at UNSW.
 He has been actively involved in supporting building projects at UNSW including the Scientia Building and the Tyree Energy Technologies Building.

 Dr John Baxter BE (Hons), PhD, FTSE, FIEAust, FSAEA

-Dr John Baxter commenced working for the inventor Arthur Bishop in 1977, while completing his PhD studies in Mechanical Engineering in the field of vehicle dynamics at UNSW.
-Arthur Bishop’s invention and IP commercialisation business was subsequently corporatised as the Bishop Technology Group Limited in 1985.
+Dr John Baxter commenced working for the Australian inventor Arthur Bishop in 1977, while completing his PhD studies in Mechanical Engineering in the field of vehicle dynamics at UNSW.
+Arthur Bishop’s invention and IP commercialisation business was subsequently corporatized as the Bishop Technology Group Limited in 1985.
 Baxter’s 33 year career at Bishop involved all aspects of product and process R&D, IP management, marketing of automotive steering technology and international IP licensing.
 As part of his responsibilities at Bishop, Baxter managed various product R&D teams working in hydraulic power steering design, engine development, advanced sensors, advanced electric power steering design, vehicle dynamics and motorsport steering.